 - Maintain and continually improve the RTRS Production Standard

-The RTRS Production Standard for responsible soy includes requirements which are aimed towards the maintenance of areas with high conservation value, implementation of good agricultural practices, fair labour conditions, and respect to the claims of land owners.
+The RTRS Production Standard for responsible soy includes requirements which are aimed towards the maintenance of areas with high conservation value, implementation of good agricultural practices, fair labor conditions, and respect to the claims of land owners.

 The Standard is applicable to various sectors such as food for human consumption, animal feed, and biofuels production.